 Course assessment includes a mixture of practical tutorials, project work and written tests.
 Assessment is a necessary part of this program, to show that you have achieved the skills and knowledge outlined in the competency standards.
 You’ll be informed in advance about the assessment procedure and criteria.

-For more information, please submit an enquiry online or call the Pro Training Australia team directly.
+For more information about Certificate III in Carpentry Courses, please submit an enquiry online or call the Pro Training Australia team directly.